Experiential learning resources for the innovative educator

 Step 6: Building Career Portfolios

-All of the steps of the senior experience up to this point have led you and your students right here; to building a career portfolio that they can carry with them beyond high school.
+All of the phases of the high school senior seminar up to this point have led you and your students right here; to building a career portfolio that they can carry with them beyond high school.

-You can have students utilize this portfolio at different times and in different ways.
+You can have students utilize this portfolio at different times throughout the senior seminar and in different ways.
 Here are some options:

 There is not one way to use the career portfolio.
 Do what works well for you and your students.